m4tuna/mg_framework/README.md

 # mg_framework version 0.9

-### basics
+### basic setup

 A structured SASS framework allowing simple modification of theme settings to toggle various styles of the mg-core modules and HTML5 elements.
 This repository automatically pulls in the latest version of mg-core (https://github.com/m4tuna/mg-core).

 `git clone git@github.com:m4tuna/mg_framework.git`

 Use scss/app.scss to compile your project settings with mg-core, you can add or remove the various modules depending on what you need for the current project.

+## mg-theme

+mg-theme is where you will find the primary project-level configuration for the mg_framework.

+### config

+Within mg-theme you will find the config folder.
+This is where you can define options for `animations` `colors` `dimensions` `fonts` `images` `settings` and `var`.
+More granular documentation to describe these files is in progress.

+### custom

+The mg-theme/custom folder is where you can add custom modules.
+Be sure to include them in your main `app.scss` before compiling.

+### responsive

+The mg-theme/responsive folder contains media queries for `mobile` `tablet` `desktop` and `ie`.
+These breakpoints are defined in the `var` file in config.

-## mg-music modules
+## mg-music

-MG-music is a collection of modules for use with various music clients.
+mg-music is a collection of modules for use with various music clients.
 Includes modules like buy buttons, tour date widget styling and media wall styles.

-## mg-ionic modules
+## mg-ionic

-Mg-ionic is a collection of modules for use with ionic to build mobile applications.
+mg-ionic is a collection of modules for use with ionic to build mobile applications.
 For more on ionic: https://github.com/driftyco/ionic

+## mg-core

-## mixins
+### mixins
+### animations

-## helper classes
+### helper classes